department-of-veterans-affairs/vets-design-system-documentation/src/_components/tables.md

 ---
 layout: default
-sub_section: tables
+sub_section: table
-title: Tables
+title: Table
 anchors:
-  - anchor: Tables
+  - anchor: Table
-  - anchor: Responsive List Tables
+  - anchor: Responsive list table
 ---

-# Tables
+# Table

-<p class="va-introtext">Tables show tabular data in columns and rows.</p>
+<p class="va-introtext">The table component organizes data into columns and rows.</p>

 {% include storybook-preview.html height="300px" story="components-table--default" %}

-## Usability
+## Usage
-* Tables are great at displaying tabular data.
-Minimal visual styling helps surface this information more easily.
+* A table can be a good design solution when the user needs to analyze or compare data at-a-glance.
+Minimal visual styling helps improve the scannability of tabular data.

-### When to use tables
+### When to use a table
+* When presenting data that can be compared across multiple categories.
-* When you need tabular information, such as statistical data.
+* When organizing precise numerical data, such as statistical data.

 ### When to consider something else
-* Depending on the type of content, consider using other presentation formats such as definition lists or hierarchical lists.
+* Tables should be used sparingly.
+When content can be organized as a [description list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl) (e.g. 2-column term and description), a description list should be used.
+* Lists will generally be more accessible on mobile screens since they will not require a horizontal scroll or create narrow, unreadable columns.

 ### How to use tables
 - **Align data according to the content**